 The input signal is assumed to be sampled at 22050 Hz, as specified in MIREX wiki1.
+The audio signal is normalized and preprocessed to remove inaudible parts.
 The signal is then cut into frames with a window size 512 samples (~23 msec.) and hop size 512 samples.